-- Offer adequate veterinary care to numerous sick or injured animals, including two rabbits with scabbing on the lower portion of their right inner ears, a rabbit with eye and ear discharge and missing hair on the back left foot, a rabbit with a scab and missing hair on the nose, a pig whose tusk was growing into his cheek, a porcupine with eye discharge and cloudy eyes, a goat with an abnormally growing rear hoof, a lamb who was thin and weak and showed signs of scours, a sheep with a lump on the left side of his or her face, and an alpaca with overgrown front nails
+- Provide adequate veterinary care to numerous sick or injured animals, including a rabbit with eye and ear discharge and missing hair on the back left foot; a rabbit with a scab and missing hair on the nose; a pig whose tusk was growing into his cheek; a porcupine with eye discharge and cloudy eyes; a goat with an abnormally growing rear hoof; a lamb who was thin, weak while walking, and had signs of the scours; a sheep with a lump on the left side of his or her face; and an alpaca with overgrown front nails

 - Provide a liger with water for about 20 hours (When given water during the inspection, this animal drank for over four minutes.)

-- Provide adequate shelter to three female aoudads (Barbary sheep), and to a group of nine rabbits who lacked sufficient shade and shelter from the elements
+- Provide numerous animals with adequate shelter from the elements, including five bison, three female aoudads (Barbary sheep), and a group of nine rabbits who also lacked sufficient shade

 - Remove waste from two rabbit enclosures, which the licensee admitted had not been cleaned in “at least a week,” resulting in “an excessive accumulation of rotten food and soiled waste that was covered in flies”